 Stress impacts our health in so many ways.
 And it can lead to stress eating and other poor habits.

-Breathing exercises can help to provide stress relief.
+Breathing exercises, especially as part of calming yoga poses can help to provide stress relief.
 When we’re stressed our chest and bellies tighten and this affects our breathing.

 In a moment, we will discuss different breathing techniques that can help reduce stress.
 But before that, let’s look at some other ways breathing exercises impact our minds and bodies